CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: conclusion

 \section{conclusion}

-We investigate the current sparse attention accelerators and find the reasons for their limited speedups.
-This paper introduces a novel crossbar-based PIM-featured sparse attention accelerator, namely CPSAA, to tackle current problems.
-Therefore, we design a novel calculation mode of attention mechanism to hide the write overhead while maintaining the VMM parallelism.
+We investigate current sparse attention accelerators and find the reasons for their limited speedups.
+This work presents a crossbar-based PIM-featured sparse attention accelerator, CPSAA, to tackle current problems.
+We design a novel calculation mode of attention mechanism to hide the write overhead while maintaining the VMM parallelism.
 We also present a new PIM-based pruning method to eliminate the off-chip memory access when generating the mask matrix.
 To solve the challenges that all current ReRAM-based attention accelerators can hardly efficiently extend to sparse attention, we design novel ReRAM-based SDDMM and SpMM methods.
 Finally, we design experiments to evaluate the effectiveness of all designs proposed in this work.
-Our experimental results show that in performance and energy-saving, CPSAA outperforms the contemporary GPU-, FPGA-, ASIC-, and PIM-based platforms.
+Our experimental results show that in performance and energy-saving, CPSAA outperforms state-of-the-art accelerators, ranging from GPU, FPGA, ASIC, and PIM.
 The experimental results also reveal the effectiveness of all these core designs mentioned in this work.

+\begin{IEEEbiography}[{ }]{Hui-Ze Li} received his Ph.D. degree from the School of Computer Science and Technology, Huazhong University of Science and Technology (HUST), in 2022.
+He is now working as a Research Fellow in School of Computing, National University of Singapore (NUS).
+His current research interests include computer architecture, emerging non-volatile memory, and processing in memory. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hai Jin} is a Chair Professor of computer science and engineering at Huazhong University of Science and Technology (HUST) in China.
+Jin received his PhD in computer engineering from HUST in 1994.
+In 1996, he was awarded a German Academic Exchange Service fellowship to visit the Technical University of Chemnitz in Germany.
+Jin worked at The University of Hong Kong between 1998 and 2000, and as a visiting scholar at the University of Southern California between 1999 and 2000.
+He was awarded Excellent Youth Award from the National Science Foundation of China in 2001.
+Jin is a Fellow of IEEE, Fellow of CCF, and a life member of the ACM.
+He has co-authored more than 20 books and published over 900 research papers.
+His research interests include computer architecture, parallel and distributed computing, big data processing, data storage, and system security. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Long Zheng} is now an associate professor in the School of Computer Science and Technology, Huazhong University of Science and Technology (HUST), Wuhan.
+He received his Ph.D. degree in computer engineering at HUST, Wuhan, in 2016.
+His current research interests include program analysis, runtime systems, and configurable computer architecture with a particular focus on graph processing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiao-Fei Liao } received his Ph.D. degree in computer science and engineering from Huazhong University of Science and Technology (HUST), Wuhan, in 2005.
+He is now a Professor in the School of Computer Science and Technology at HUST, Wuhan.
+He has served as a reviewer for many conferences and journal papers.
+His research interests are in the areas of system software, P2P system, cluster computing and streaming services.
+He is a member of IEEE and the IEEE Computer Society. \end{IEEEbiography}